Summer Internship in Biological Sciences in Public Health

 Curriculum

-Participants are required to attend and participate in all SIP activities including Orientation, Peer Mentoring Events, Career and Professional Development workshops, Diversity and Inclusion and Mental Health and Well being sessions, Research Discussions and Faculty Talks, and the Final Presentations.
+Participants are required to attend and participate in all SIP activities including Orientation, Peer Mentoring Events, Career and Professional Development workshops, Community and Mental Health and Well being sessions, Research Discussions and Faculty Talks, and the Final Presentations.

 Orientation will be held on the first day of the program and will include an overview of Harvard University, the Harvard Chan School, and available resources at participants’ disposal.
 The Program Director and Program Coordinator will be in attendance to answer questions regarding research, labs, on campus resources, housing, and program requirements and expectations.
 Following the Orientation, participants will pick up their Harvard ID cards and be escorted to their labs, where they will typically meet with both their research mentor and lab mentor.